microservices-demo/microservices-demo/kubernetes/README.md

 If using kubernetes-anywhere, log in to one of the nodes and run the toolbox:

+If using kubernetes-anywhere, log in to one of the nodes and run the toolbox:
 ```
 $ kubernetes-anywhere-toolbox
 toolbox-v1.2: Pulling from weaveworks/kubernetes-anywhere